 - Send your comments to andreas dot lundblad at gmail dot com :)

-How to obtain the source code
+How to obtain the application, and its source code

 A stand-alone application (including source code) is released as postcardware.
 To obtain a copy you simply send me a greeting from your hometown in the form of a postcard.
 My home address is available here.
 Remember to include the email address to which you wish to receive the application.
 Demo video below.